Interment at: Tabor Cemetery

 Dorothy leaves behind five sons and daughters: William Allen Marr Jr., Ellen Hancock (husband Howard), Barbara Western (husband Fred), Sue Hahn (husband Ronnie), and Samuel Marr (wife Martha).
 She also leaves twelve grandchildren and 21 great grandchildren and was very proud of each one.

-Surviving brothers and sisters of Dorothy include: Richard Burnett and wife Geneva, Revena Cook and husband James, Bonnie Lawrence, Rachel Perdue and husband Ralph, Roy Burnette and wife Janice, and sister-in-law, Carol Burnette.
+Surviving brothers and sisters of Dorothy include: Richard Burnett and wife Geneva, Revena Cook and husband James, Bonnie Lawrence, Rachel Purdue and husband Ralph, Roy Burnette and wife Janice, and sister-in-law, Carol Burnette.

 Many in-laws and nieces and nephews add to Dorothy's large extended family.